proxmox/proxmox-backup/docs/administration-guide.rst

 .. see https://moinakg.wordpress.com/2013/06/22/high-performance-content-defined-chunking/

 A file archive stores a full directory tree.
-Content is stored using the :ref:`pxar-format`, split into variable sized chunks.
+Content is stored using the :ref:`pxar-format`, split into variable-sized chunks.
 The format is optimized to achieve good deduplication rates.